sailthru/sailthru-mobile-react-native-sdk/README.md

 Run `Product` -> `Test` in the Xcode toolbar to run the iOS test suite.

-Run the `RNSailthruMobileModuleTest` configuration in Android Studio to run the Android test suite.
+Run the `RNMarigoldModuleTest` configuration in Android Studio to run the Android test suite.